 Meaningful and sincere prayer is not usually a “one-off” prayer uttered randomly or in a moment of crisis.
 Instead, it comes over time through regular and humble supplication to God the Father.
 I know that when we faithfully and sincerely ask Him, He will answer.
 Often, under the right spiritual circumstances, our sincere prayers may be answered in our hearts and minds …as we pray!
 However, more often, they are answered later, but always …in the Lord’s time!
 We will probably not hear a voice.
 Most likely, it will be a warm feeling of confidence or reassurance from the Holy Spirit as we move forward in faith.
 And, sometimes, the answer may be a kind but simple sense or message of “No.” Regardless, our Heavenly Father will answer our meaningful and sincere prayers.

 I want to illustrate this point by reflecting on an experience in the life of my family.
 In April 1984, my dear wife, Jenny, passed away suddenly.
-That was a very desperate and emotional time for our family.
+That was a very desperate and emotional time for us.
 Instantly, I became the sole caregiver for our seven children, all between the ages of five months and 13 years; and, we were living far away in Europe.
 At the same time, these children were left with a somewhat flawed and broken father who loved them more than anyone.
 In the days that followed Jenny’s death, it was difficult for me to pray.
 I did not blame God for her death; I had not lost my faith.
 I just did not understand!
 “Why would God allow Jenny to die and leave us on our own?
 It didn’t seem right.
 We needed her more than He did (it seemed).”
 Of course, I was wrong!
 He knows more perfectly what is best, and what we needed.
 In desperation and remorse, I fell to my knees, and I began to pray more earnestly and sincerely than I had ever prayed before.
 Through it all, I always knew how important my children were to Him; but I also began to realize and understand more deeply that God knows who I am …who we are.
 And, I sincerely felt more than ever before that God trusted me with the care of my children, His children.
 I felt that if He knew and trusted me as He did, then all would be well.
 I could do this!
-And, that knowledge strengthened me and made it possible for me to move forward in faith.
+That knowledge strengthened me and made it possible for me to move forward in faith.
 I haven’t forgotten that lesson.
 Our Heavenly Father knows who I am, and He trusts me.
 That was the answer I needed to hear.

 I also realized that I was not alone.
 So, early on and over time, prayer to our Father in Heaven became more and more important and meaningful to me.
 Today, I look forward to my prayers because I sincerely and honestly know I can speak to Him, and He will hear me.
 But what do I do to prepare for these visits?
 That then is what I want to write about in this post.